Guitar-making

 Copies of historical guitars

 Although historical guitars have been one of my major interests in life for a very long time now, I do not consider myself as a specialist maker of historical copies.
-On customer demand mostly, I built copies after models by Torres, Esteso, Panormo and others, but the one model I stuck with is a small baroque guitar after Koch (Venise 1640, cf. the references section on this site).
-I probably could also be talked into making another copy of the 8-string guitar by Anton Stauffer, an instrument I once owned (and which is represented in Stauffer & Co.).
+On customer demand mostly, I have yet built copies after Torres, Lacote, Santos Hernandez (see below), Stauffer (models with either eigth or thirteen strings, see picture opposite) and others, but the one model I stuck with is a small baroque guitar after Koch (Venise 1640).
+Please refer to the references section of this site to see and hear more of this particular instrument.

 Order and delivery schedule